St. Francis Farm Residential Rehabilitation

-- Clients must 18 years of age or over.
+- You must be 18 years of age or over.

-- Clients must be at least one week drug/alcohol free prior to admission.
+- You must be at least one-week drug/alcohol-free prior to admission.
 The service advises clients who use cannabis to reduce their cannabis consumption in the weeks preceding admission.
 Exact goals will be set around this at assessment.
 However, given the length of time that it takes cannabis to leave the system, a positive urine result will not prevent a client from being admitted to the unit.

-- The client’s GP and/or psychiatrist may need to provide up-to-date reports for clients presenting with complex mental health/medical conditions, including history of self-harm and suicidal ideation or attempts.
-Where necessary Probation officers / Solicitors will be asked have provided information on previous / pending court cases and convictions for arson, weapons, sexual and violent offences.
+- Your GP and/or psychiatrist may need to provide up-to-date reports for clients presenting with complex mental health/medical conditions.
+This can include histories of self-harm and suicidal ideation or attempts.

 Do I have to pay for the St. Francis Farm Residential Programme?